josipglavas/Spaceships/README.md

 Key Features:

-  Multiplayer Support: I've integrated the Netcode for GameObjects library, making the game multiplayer, allowing players to collaborate or compete in real-time.
+  Multiplayer Support: I've integrated the Netcode for GameObjects library, making the game multiplayer, allowing players to compete in real-time.

   Input Variety: The system seamlessly supports mouse and keyboard input, as well as controller support, providing players with the flexibility to choose their preferred gaming input method.